Solutions for Wi-Fi Connection Problems on Fluss+: Disconnection Fixes

 Once changes are made, restart your Fluss+ and check if the connection stabilises.

-Check if Your ISP is blocking cloud services
+Check if your ISP is blocking cloud services

-The Fluss+ connects to servers in Ireland (AWS eu-west-1) to function.
+The Fluss+ connects to servers in Ireland to function.
 Some ISPs throttle or block traffic to these servers, which causes the device to drop connection even when your Wi-Fi appears fine.
 To test this, connect your Fluss+ using a different internet source — such as a mobile hotspot on a different network — and see if the disconnections stop.
 If they do, your ISP is likely the cause.
 Contact your ISP directly and ask them to whitelist AWS eu-west-1 traffic.

 Replace your dongle with a dedicated router